Habatchii/Aja-PHM/README.md

 Disclaimer:
 Tweepcraft is a developer of 3d meshes and morph kits, of which may be derivatives of one or more of the below:

-V4 and Miki 4 are copyrighted material maintained by DAZ3D and SmithMicro Inc. Antonia Polygon is maintained by odf (https://sites.google.com/site/antoniapolygon//Antonia.Polygon@gmail.com).
+V4 and Miki 4 are copyrighted material maintained by DAZ3D and SmithMicro Inc. Antonia Polygon is maintained by odf (https://sites.google.com/site/antoniapolygon/ EMAIL: Antonia.Polygon@gmail.com).
 Amy, the Release is maintained by Ean Sze (http://ean-sze.deviantart.com/) All rights reserved.

 Joining is easy.
 Simply go to the github.com site and create an account.
 Keyword 'Aja-PHM'